gershnik/wsdd-native/README.md

 #sudo yum install wsddn
 ```

-On first install firewall will be configured to open `wsddn` service.
+On the first install, the firewall will be configured to open the `wsddn` service.

 Enable and start the daemon: